design-sparx/scribble-vault/README.md

 #### Environment variables

-Before installing, in your project root directory, create an `env.local` file and paste the below.
+Before installing, it in your project root directory, create an `env.local` file and paste the below.

 ```bash copy
 NEXT_PUBLIC_BASEURL=http://localhost:8000
 ```

-Note: The above variable will be used to consume your json server endpoints.
+> Note: The above variable will help in the consumption of your JSON server endpoints.

 #### Dev tools

-You'll need to install Node.js.
+You'll need to go ahead and install Node.js.
 Once Node.js is installed, run npm install to install the rest of the template's dependencies.
 All dependencies will be downloaded to the node_modules directory.